oneapi-src/oneMKL/CONTRIBUTING.md

 ## Security Issues

-Report security issues to onemkl.maintainers@intel.com
+Report security issues to onemkl.maintainers@intel.com.

 ## Coding Style

-The general principle is to follow the style of existing / surrounding code.
+The general principle is to follow the style of existing/surrounding code.
 If you are in doubt, use the `clang-format`:
 ```sh
 clang-format -style=file -i foo.cpp
 ```
-This formats code using the `_clang_format` file found in the oneMKL top level directory.
+This formats code using the `_clang_format` file found in the oneMKL top-level directory.

 ### GN: General Naming